Sub-

 However, dealing with the diversity of formats is a challenging task.
 It requires figuring out what data is collected, stored, passed on and how?
 In the reality of cable harness development, for example, you have circuit diagrams, cable harness lists, CAD formats.
 There are also many suppliers for a part or a component.
 The suppliers in turn have suppliers for plugs, grommets, sheathing, brackets, special cables.
 Therefore, it already takes an enormous amount of planning in the development phase, especially since changes have to be constantly taken into account.

-Sub-project 2 is divided into five work packages:
+SP 2 is divided into five work packages:

 • WP2.1 Concept of collaborative data model